aseem2625/Space-Dash/README.md

 #Duration of prototype development
-~40 hrs over 1 week duration
+~30-40 hrs over 1 week duration

 #TODO:
-Score system: Score setting and saving is implemented.
-But due to time constraint score in the game isn't implemented yet.
+* Score Manager is implemented.
+But due to time constraint, assigning score according to player accomplishments are yet to be added
+* Add levels.
+For another kind of level idea, refer the image attatched in Extras folder